ImpulseAdventure/GUIslice-Builder/builder/docs/user_guide.md

 For example:

 * The RA8876 display driver uses FONTREF_MODE_DEFAULT to select the internal ROM fonts, whereas other modes are used to select fonts from external ROM chips.
-* The RA8875_SUMO display driver uses FONTREF_MODE_DEFAULT to select the Adafruit-GFX fonts, whereas FONTREF_MODE_1 is used to select an ILI9341_t3_font.
+* The RA8875_SUMO display driver uses FONTREF_MODE_DEFAULT to select the Adafruit-GFX fonts, whereas GSLC_FONTREF_MODE_1 is used to select an ILI9341_t3_font.
-* The ILI9341_t3 display driver uses FONTREF_MODE_DEFAULT to select the Adafruit-GFX fonts, whereas FONTREF_MODE_1 is used to select an ILI9341_t3_font.
+* The ILI9341_t3 display driver uses FONTREF_MODE_DEFAULT to select the Adafruit-GFX fonts, whereas GSLC_FONTREF_MODE_1 is used to select an ILI9341_t3_font.
+* TFT_eSPI Smooth Fonts stored in Flash must have fontRefMode defined as GSLC_FONTREF_MODE_1.
 -----------------------------------------------
 <div style="page-break-after: always;"></div>